Spenc3rB/uthp-tests/README.md

 ```

 And after we have achieved success, we can submit the image as production-ready, but first...

-## 4.5 Hardware Tests

-Hardware tests can be run at any time before [Production ready](#6-production-ready).
-To perform the hardware tests, follow the instructions [here](https://github.com/SystemsCyber/UTHP/blob/main/Testing/Hardware/UTHPHardwareTesting_Physical.pdf).
-Afterwards, you are clear to mark the UTHP as passing the `hardware` test, in the QA log format explained below.

 ### 5. Save the test results